fernandasancho/BotCheckBusinessHours/README.md

 By using Business Hours implementation, there is no need to update or modify the bot when business hours change.
 The bot will automatically adjust to what has been configured.

+Apex class CheckWithinBusinessHours facilitates checking whether the current time is within business hours based on a provided business hours name.
+It is intended for use within a bot system to ensure that customer handovers to agents occur only during operational hours.

 1. Go to Setup < Quick find < Business Hours:

 ![image](https://user-images.githubusercontent.com/37139091/217378766-7f30b7b0-9f8d-497e-b542-2fbc722f97ae.png)